Nulla dies sine linea: Modern use

 In a small introduction to David Zvi Hoffmann's posthumous seminal work "Melamed LeHoel", his eldest son Moses Judah open with these remarks: "It was a pearl in my father's mouth to say 'Nulla dies sine linea' (Frankfurt am Main, 1925)".

+The Spanish Catholic priest, St. Josemaria Escriva, famously used as his motto a line structurally similar to Pliny's phrase: in laetitia, nulla dies sine cruce ("in joy, not a day without the Cross").
+This signified the Christian commitment to carry one's cross in imitation of Jesus Christ.

 Émile Zola took up this expression and made it a motto, inscribed on the lintel of the fireplace in his office, in his house in Médan.
 This motto also appears in the office of the Flemish writer Stijn Streuvels, in his house in Ingooigem.
-Jean-Paul Sartre quotes it in Les Mots: “I am still writing.
+Jean-Paul Sartre quotes it in Les Mots: "I am still writing.
 What else to do?
 Nulla dies sine linea.
 It's my habit and then it's my job."

 The poet Philippe Léotard ironically used this phrase as the title of one of his autobiographical essays (1992).
 The Belgian poet Roger Foulon chose it for his ex-libris.

 The inaugural exhibition of the "Paul Klee Center" in Bern in 2005 was titled Kein Tag ohne Linie (German equivalent of the Latin expression); this formula, used by Klee himself, refers to the intense production of the artist at the end of his life.